mayakeele/bad-minecraft/README.md

   - Open Bad_Minecraft_APP.html to play (Chrome is recommended)

-  - Click anywhere on the screen to take control of the camera and move your mouse to look around.
+  - Click anywhere on the canvas to take control of the camera and move your mouse to look around.
 Press escape to unhide the cursor.